secdec/astam-correlator/threadfix-ham/src/main/java/com/denimgroup/threadfix/framework/impl/rails/routeParsing/README.txt

 ---

+# API Notes

 A RailsRoutingEntry has the following responsibilities:
 - Provide the assigned module name, or the parent module name if available (recursively search parents)
 - Provide the assigned controller name, or the parent controller name if available (recursively search parents)
-- Provide PathHttpMethod objects that have fully-formed endpoints relative to the root, or null if an endpoint isn't relevant for the given route entry type (ie concern)
+- Provide PathHttpMethod objects that have fully-formed endpoints relative to the root, or null if an endpoint isn't relevant for the given route entry type (ie 'concern')

+Inheriting from the AbstractRailsRoutingEntry provides various helper methods such as getParentModule (recursive), makeRelativePathToParent (recursive), and others.

+---

+# Limitations

+This implementation has the following known limitations:
+- Ignores conditional statements
+- Doesn't capture initializer parameters
+- Doesn't handle many of the less-common parameters and shorthand permutations available in the Rails API
+- Requires that RailsRoutingEntry implementations provide complete paths and resolved controller/module names (traversing the tree shouldn't be necessary within the node itself but it simplifies the current implementation)